-MDL defines a mechanism called annotations to attach metadata to various components of a material or function, as well as the material or function itself.
+MDL defines a mechanism called annotations to attach metadata to various components of a material or function, as well as the material or function itself, or another annotation declaration.

 Annotations must be declared before they are used.
 An unknown or wrongly typed annotation shall issue a warning and will be suppressed.